instructlab/instructlab/README.md

   **Note:** Make sure to pass the `--config` flag after `lab` and not after `generate`.

-  A sample configuration file is available in [cli/config/config.yml](cli/config/config.yml).

 ### Train the model

-- Train the model on your synthetic data-enhanced dataset using **train**:
+Train the model on your synthetic data-enhanced dataset by following the instructions in [Training](./notebooks/README.md)

-  `lab train {local path to gguf-format model} {path to root directory location of dataset}`

 ## 👩🏽‍🔬 3.
 Testing the fine-tuned model